1926–27 Tampa murders: Rowell household

 On June 28, 1926, three members of the Rowell family and their tenant, mechanic Charles Alexander, were found hacked to death with an axe in their home at 116 South Nebraska Avenue.
-A neighboring housewife who sensed something was wrong with the family due to a lack of visible activity by the family found the bodies.
+A neighboring housewife who sensed something was wrong due to a lack of visible activity by the family found the bodies.
 Rumors began to spread shortly after the killings that Bee Rowell, the 45-year-old Rowell family patriarch, had told people around Tampa that Manuel was innocent of killing Hilliard and that he knew who the real killer was.
 Investigators questioned multiple suspects, but no charges were filed.
 This led investigators to review the Hilliard case, and they discovered the witnesses who identified Manuel as the attacker were not credible, but evidence to clear him of suspicion in the case was elusive.

 Merrell household

 On May 27, 1927, five members of the Merrell family, including five-week-old baby Lester Merrell, were found killed in their home on the corner of 1st Avenue and 31st Street.
 The bodies were found by 15-year-old Kenneth Merrell, who had come home from a night out with friends in St. Petersburg.
 His brother Hugh, 8, was in the house unharmed; another of Kenneth's brothers, three-year-old Buddy Merrell, had been killed in the same room as Hugh, but Hugh had fallen under his bed and was not seen by the killer.
 As investigators searched the house, the murder weapon was found in the front bedroom: an unusual hammer, identified as a railroad spike driver, led to suspicion the perpetrator was a railroad worker.

 At 4:30 that morning, a woman driving through the neighborhood saw a man walk along the street and stop in front of the Merrell home.
 Investigators suspected this man was the killer, but he actually turned out to be a workman looking for the residence of a friend who was going to drive him to work; he found the friend's house shortly after stopping in front of the Merrell's.

 The next day, two men asked a local fortune teller, Mrs. Lizzell Banta, if "they were going to get into trouble about this Merrell mess"; she initially thought they were just giving her ridiculous questions, something she regularly experienced, but she called police after becoming suspicious of them.